samy1406/WanderGenie/FLOWCHART.md

     style M fill:#D5F5E3,stroke:#2ECC71,stroke-width:2px
     style N fill:#D5F5E3,stroke:#2ECC71,stroke-width:2px
     style T fill:#F5CBA7,stroke:#E67E22,stroke-width:2px
+    style V fill:#D5F5E3,stroke:#2ECC71,stroke-width:2px
 ```

 ### Explanation of Components

 1.  **Client-Side (React & Next.js)**
     *   **`TripPlanner`**: The main UI component that manages the overall state.
-    *   **`ItineraryForm`**: Collects user input for the destination, duration, interests, and travel preferences.
+    *   **`ItineraryForm`**: Collects user input for the destination, duration, interests, travel preferences, and departure/arrival times.
     *   **`Display Area`**: The right-hand side of the UI that shows the generated plan.
 It renders either a placeholder or the `ItineraryDisplay` and `TravelOptions` components.
-    *   **`ItineraryDisplay`**: Renders the structured trip plan, including the daily accordion, weather, and the "Start/End Journey" button.
+    *   **`ItineraryDisplay`**: Renders the structured trip plan, including the daily accordion, weather, estimated cost, and the "Start/End Journey" button.
     *   **`SuggestionModal`**: An interactive dialog for the "Smart Suggestion" feature.
-It takes user feedback and presents AI-generated alternatives.
+It takes user feedback and presents AI-generated alternatives with options to accept or decline.

 2.  **Server Actions (Backend Logic)**
     *   These are server-side functions that are securely called from the client.
 They act as the bridge between the UI and the AI flows.